freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/08-data-analysis-with-python/data-analysis-with-python-course/numpy-introduction-a.md

 # --description--

-*Ao invés de usar notebooks.ai como foi mostrado no vídeo, você pode usar o Google Colab como substituto.*
+*Instead of using notebooks.ai like it shows in the video, you can use Google Colab instead.*

-Mais recursos:
+More resources:

--  <a href="https://github.com/ine-rmotr-curriculum/freecodecamp-intro-to-numpy" target="_blank" rel="noopener noreferrer nofollow">Notebooks no GitHub</a>
+-  <a href="https://github.com/ine-rmotr-curriculum/freecodecamp-intro-to-numpy" target="_blank" rel="noopener noreferrer nofollow">Notebooks on GitHub</a>
--  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">Como abrir notebooks do GitHub usando o Google Colab.</a>
+-  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">How to open Notebooks from GitHub using Google Colab.</a>

 # --questions--

 ## --text--

-Por que o NumPy é uma biblioteca importante do Python mas não é popular?
+Why is Numpy an important, but unpopular Python library?

 ## --answers--

-Muitas vezes, você não trabalhará diretamente com o NumPy.
+Often you won't work directly with Numpy.

 ---

-Ele é extremamente lento.
+It is extremely slow.

 ---

-Trabalhar com o NumPy é difícil.
+Working with Numpy is difficult.

 ## --video-solution--